neff-jordan/neff-jordan/README.md

 👋 Hi, I’m @neff-jordan!

 👀 I'm passionate about expanding my knowledge in the field of computer science.
-My current focus is on pursuing opportunities in fintech or machine learning technology.
+My current focus is on pursuing opportunities in back-end development ideally for the space industry.

 🌱 I'm proficient in JAVA and I've recently embarked on a journey to learn Python, which I'm excited about!